Dynamics of Cross-Platform Attention to Retracted Papers: Introduction

-However, it is unclear how much attention retracted papers generate in the public sphere, which could help assess the extent of the circulation of erroneous findings and the impact of retraction on their dissemination online.
-A recent study recognized this crucial gap and used an innovative data combination to show via an aggregated black-box measure that, overall, retracted papers tend to receive more attention than non-retracted ones\cite{serghiou2021media}.

-Relying on an expanded version of a similar data mash-up, we address essential open questions about the online attention to retracted papers.
-First, past research shows that retractions occur most frequently among highly-cited articles published in high-impact journals\cite{cokol2007many,furman2012governing}, suggesting a counter-intuitive link between rigorous screening and retraction.
-Is there a similar tendency online where retracted papers receive more attention on carefully curated platforms such as news outlets than on platforms with limited entry barriers like social media sites?
-Such a trend would highlight difficulties with identifying unreliable research given their broad visibility in established venues, and could inform attempts to manage the harm caused by retractions.

-Second, more than half of retracted papers are flagged because of scientific misconduct such as fabrication, falsification, and plagiarism\cite{fang2012misconduct,shuai2017multidimensional}.
-These papers may receive lots of attention due to skepticism and uncertainty raised by online audiences.
-Is the attention received by retracted papers due to the uncritical sharing of the findings or is it rather expressing concern?
-Knowing the answer to this question may uncover missed opportunities to exploit early-warning systems that could help identify papers that require a closer examination.

-Third, we also lack an understanding of whether the time when the retraction is issued is appropriate for reducing dissemination online.
-Past research found that authors tend to keep citing retracted papers long after they have been red-flagged, although at a lower rate\cite{budd1998phenomena,van2011trouble,shuai2017multidimensional,sharma2020patterns}.
+However, the impact of retraction on the online dissemination of retracted papers is unclear.
+Here, we address this essential open question.
+Past research found that authors tend to keep citing retracted papers long after they have been red-flagged, although at a lower rate \cite{budd1998phenomena,van2011trouble,shuai2017multidimensional,sharma2020patterns}.
 This raises the question of whether retraction is effective in reducing public attention beyond the academic literature.
-Understanding the timing of the retraction relative to the trajectory of attention a paper receives and the amount of attention after retraction could be helpful for journals to devise policies and practices that maximize the impact of retractions on attention\cite{van2011trouble,brainard2018massive}.
+Studying the impact of retraction relative to the temporal ``trajectory'' of mentions a paper receives could be helpful for journals to devise policies and practices that maximize the effect of retractions \cite{van2011trouble,brainard2018massive}.